energysistem/manuals/42600-Tower1/en/17-warrantyprocedure.md

 ## Warranty procedure

-1. Visit the Support section at http://support.energysistem.com and select your product to view the FAQ (Frequently Asked Questions), user manuals, drivers and available updates, as the possibility to submit a query to the Technical Service or consult the warranty.
+Please visit http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manual, quick guide, drivers and updates available, submit a query to Technical Support Service or manage the warranty.

-You can check the availability of the user manual in your language at http://www.energysistem.com/en-en/support/manuals
+You can also contact the distributor that sold the product by presenting the purchase receipt or invoice.

-2. Alternatively, you may prefer to contact the distributor from which you purchased the product, presenting the purchase receipt or invoice.
+**Important:** This warranty does not cover any damage or loss of data stored in warranty products.
+Therefore, Technical Service of Energy Sistem Technology, S.A. will not assume any loss of the above mentioned information.
+In this respect it is recommended that you make a backup of your data and remove any personal data from the product's internal memory before you send it or send the device with the original data only.
 Specifications are subject to change without notice.

-*Trademarks.* All company, brand and product names are trademarks or registered trademarks of their respective companies.
+*Trademarks* All company, brand and product names are trademarks or registered trademarks of their respective companies.

-© 2015 by Energy Sistem Soyntec S.A.
+©2016 by Energy Sistem®.
 All rights reserved.